 As specified in 5.3, at any time t, the encoder output is a variable-length binary vector, ot that is a concatenation of three variable-length binary vectors, ht, qt and ut described below.

 The first binary vector, ht, encodes information about recent mask changes (see 5.3.3.1).
 The most recent change vector is ORed with previous change vectors (to provide robustness against packet loss) and the result is run-length encoded.
 Next, the effective robustness level, Vt, is encoded using 4 bits, followed by information on the mask values for each change.
-This is followed by the value of ct, which indicates if pt was set to one more than once in the period covering this iteration and the previous Vt iterations.
+This is followed by the value of ct, which indicates if pt was set to one more than once in the period covering this cycle and the previous Vt cycles.
 This information is used in the ut encoding.
 The final bit indicates whether user-specified parameters ft and rt are both zero.
 If so, the values of those parameters are not encoded in qt or ut.

 The second binary vector, qt, encodes information about the entire mask (see 5.3.3.2).
 Although mask changes alone would be sufficient to reconstruct the mask, the option to send the entire mask can be requested by setting the send mask flag, ft to one (see section 3.3.2).
 In this case qt consists of a ’1’ concatenated with the mask that has been preprocessed and run-length encoded.